emiruner/atom/README.md

 # atom
-An experimental VM for a hypothetical OOP language.
+An experimental (incomplete) VM for a hypothetical OOP language.

 No, classes.